getporter/porter/docs/content/cli/publish.md

   -f, --file porter.yaml    Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
   -h, --help                help for publish
-      --insecure-registry   Don't require TLS for the registry --tag string          Use a bundle in an OCI registry specified by the given tag.
+      --insecure-registry   Don't require TLS for the registry --reference string    Use a bundle in an OCI registry specified by the given reference.
+      --registry string     Override the registry portion of the bundle reference, e.g. docker.io, myregistry.com/myorg --tag string          Override the Docker tag portion of the bundle reference, e.g. latest, v0.1.1
 ```

 ### Options inherited from parent commands